steve-crouch/dirac-essentials-test/README.md

    6) **lessons: list of lessons to include in the workshop, each lesson must have.**
       1) title: Name to give to the lesson.
       2) gh-name*: Name of a lesson repository in the <https://github.com/Southampton-RSG-Training>  GH organisation e.g. 'git-novice'.
-      3) type: 'episode', only episode is currently valid
+      3) type: choose from 'episode' for standard, 'epidose_r' for rmarkdown
       4) branch: Default: 'gh-pages', to customise one can specify another branch more details below.
       5) date: Date lesson is to be taught, many date formats accepted (TODO: Ed list the accepted formats).
 For multi day lessons dates can be given as a list.
       6) time: Time to start lesson, many time formats accepted (TODO: Ed list the accepted formats).
 For multi day lessons times can be given as a list.
-4) Commit (and push) changes to the 'main' branch the site is then built and published on the 'gh-pages' branch.
+4) Commit (and push) changes to the 'main' branch the site is then built and published on the 'gh-pages' bzranch.
 The site build is handled by GH Actions, more details in development below.

 *Available lesson names are: